saipavan16347/PRODIGY_SD_TASK-1/README.md

 How to Run the Code:

 1. Save: Save the code as a .py file (e.g., temperature_converter.py).
+2. make sure the import tkinter GUI
-2. Open Terminal/Command Prompt: Navigate to the directory where you saved the file.
+3. Open Terminal/Command Prompt: Navigate to the directory where you saved the file.
-3. Run: Execute the script using python temperature_converter.py.
+4. Run: Execute the script using python temperature_converter.py.
-4. Follow Prompts: Enter the temperature and the original unit when prompted.
+5. Follow Prompts: Enter the temperature and the original unit when prompted.